josd/os/README.md

 # arvol

-- proof engine using webized prolog which basically means that atoms can be IRIs
+- using webized prolog which basically means that atoms can be IRIs
 - besides top-down reasoning with `conclusion :- premise` rules, it also does bottom-up reasoning with `conclusion :+ premise` rules
 - variables are interpreted universally except for `conclusion :+ premise` conclusion-only variables which are interpreted existentially
 - bottom-up reasoning can use `stable(n)` to fail if the deductive closure at level `n` is not yet stable